Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Proposed Solution to Problem (P1)

 The primary challenge in solving problem (P2) lies in the non-convexity of the objective function.
 To address this, we rewrite the objective function as a difference of two convex functions: $-\sum_{k\in\mathcal{K}}R_k(\{P_{{\rm N},k}\}) = A_1-B_1$, where $A_1$ and $B_1$ are given by Both functions, $A_1$ and $B_1$, are jointly convex in terms of $\{P_{{\rm N},k}\}$.
 To proceed, we employ the SCA method, iteratively constructing a convex upper bound for the objective function.
 For effective implementation of SCA, we develop a global underestimator for $B_1$, using the superscript $(t)$ to indicate the iteration index of the optimization variables.
 Specifically, for any feasible point $\mathbf{p}^{(t)}\triangleq \left\{P^{(t)}_{{\rm N},k}\right\}^{K}_{k=1}$, we derive a lower bound for $B_1$ through its first-order Taylor approximation, expressed as

-where the gradient of $B_1$ in terms of $\{P_{{\rm N},k}\}$ is given by \eqref{Eq:gradient}, as shown on the bottom of the next page.
+where the gradient of $B_1$ in terms of $\{P_{{\rm N},k}\}$ is given by \eqref{Eq:gradient}, as shown on the bottom of this page.
 The resultant problem is convex with respect to $\{P_{{\rm N},k}\}$, and thus can be efficiently solved by standard convex solvers such as CVX.